mm6/ethereum-lab4-hardhat/README.md

         // Approve the router to spend ERC.
         // This approval is necessary for the router to
         // execute the swap on behalf of the contract.
+        // The safeApprove function internally calls the ERC20
+        // approve method on the WETH contract.
+This method updates
+        // the allowance mapping in the WETH contract, setting the
+        // allowance for the swapRouter to spend the specified
+        // amountIn of WETH on behalf of the SimpleSwap contract.
+        // The safeApprove method knows to call the WETH contract
+        // because the 'from' field is the address of the WETH
+        // contract.
         TransferHelper.safeApprove(from, address(swapRouter), amountIn);
         // Create the params that will be used to execute the swap ISwapRouter.ExactInputSingleParams memory params =